10, 11, 12 September

 Amsterdam-based Yannis Kyriakides is a composer and sound artist querying the act of listening.
 Communication through music is a recurring theme in his work, which in recent years has explored the relations between words and music.
 Kyriakides has composed for theatre as well multimedia and electroacoustic works for chamber groups and large ensembles.
 Since contributing two works for the the Dutch Pavilion at the Venice Biennale in 2011, he’s becoming more known for his sound installations.
 He is a founding member of the ensemble Maze, and teaches composition at the Royal Conservatory of Music in The Hague.

-Kyriakides presents two new compositions entitled 'Order of Thoughts and Things (Tombstone)' and 'Order of Thoughts and Things (House)' as part of the online interpretation of the Music for a Busy City project.
+Kyriakides presents two new compositions entitled 'Order of Thoughts and Things (Tombstone)' and 'Order of Thoughts and Things (House)' as part of the Music for a Busy City project.

 The two musical pieces are connected to places in Den Haag associated with the philosopher Baruch Spinoza: De Nieuwe Kerk, next to his tombstone, and the Spinozahuis, Paviljoensgracht 72, his last abode.
 Both works are titled: ‘The Order of Thoughts and Things'.
 Located at Spinona Memorial Stone (Nieuwe Kerk) is 'The Order of Thoughts and Things (Tombstone)', whereas at the Spinoza Statue (Paviljoensgracht) we find 'The Order of Thoughts and Things (House)'.